tezos/tezos/README.md

 The Tezos node provides a JSON/RPC interface.
 Note that it is an RPC, and it is JSON based, but it does not follow the "JSON-RPC" protocol.
-It is not active by default and it must be explicitely activated with the `-rpc-port` option.
+It is not active by default and it must be explicitely activated with the `--rpc-addr` option.
 Typically, if you are not trying to run a local network and just want to explore the RPC, you would run:

 ```
-./tezos-node -sandbox /path/to/a/custom/data/dir -rpc-port 8732
+./tezos-node --sandbox /path/to/a/custom/data/dir --rpc-addr :::8732
 ```

 The RPC interface is self-documented and the `tezos-client` executable is able